 In order to assist residents with the academic challenges of college, University Housing collaborates with various academic departments to offer faculty-student interaction outside the classroom.
-We also partner with various university departments to bring academic, career development and student success workshops to the residence halls.
+University Housing partners with various university departments to bring academic, career development and student success workshops to the residence halls.
 For first year students, First Year Residential Experience (FYRE) Mentors provide an academic peer resource to help manage stressful times.

 First Year Residential Experience (FYRE)